-(12) An agreement that providers are either currently enrolled as ODM providers and meet the qualifications specified in paragraph (C) of this rule, or they are in the process of enrolling as ODM providers;
+(12) An agreement that MyCare Ohio waiver providers are currently enrolled as ODM providers with an active status in accordance with 5160-58-04 of the Administrative Code, and all other providers are either currently enrolled as ODM providers and meet the qualifications specified in paragraph (C) of this rule, or they are in the process of enrolling as ODM providers;

-(13) A stipulation that the MCP will give the provider at least sixty-days' prior notice for the nonrenewal or termination of the subcontract except in cases where an adverse finding by a regulatory agency or health or safety risks dictate that the subcontract be terminated sooner or when the contract is temporary in accordance with 42 C.F.R.
-438.602 (October 1, 2018) and the provider fails to enroll as an ODM provider within one hundred twenty days.
+(13) A stipulation that the MCO will give the provider at least sixty-days' prior notice in writing for the nonrenewal or termination of the subcontract except in cases where an adverse finding by a regulatory agency or health or safety risks dictate that the subcontract be terminated sooner or when the contract is temporary in accordance with 42 C.F.R.
+438.602 (October 1, 2019) and the provider fails to enroll as an ODM provider within one hundred twenty days.

 (14) A stipulation that the provider may nonrenew or terminate the subcontract if one of the following occurs:

-(a) The provider gives the MCP at least sixty days prior notice for the nonrenewal or termination of the subcontract.
-The effective date for any nonrenewal or termination of the subcontract must be the last day of the month.
+(a) The provider gives the MCO at least sixty days prior notice in writing for the nonrenewal or termination of the subcontract, or the termination of any services for which the provider is contracted.
+The effective date for any nonrenewal or termination of the subcontract, or termination of any contracted service must be the last day of the month.